matfournier/rogue-vtt/README.md

 - barebones client is in
   - just enough UI to generate the events to send/recieve to the server for most functionality
-  - you start in view mode (d).
+  - you start in view mode (v).
 Clicking moves the camera.
 Arrow keys moves the camera
   - press (d) to move into draw mode:
     - press (1) to bring up the dungeon floor/wall picker
     - click on tiles to draw them